-Disputing Google LSA Leads (Calls): What Counts, What Does Not, and What to Do Next
+Disputing Google LSA Leads: What Counts, What Doesn't, and What to Do Next

-If you are hearing calls from current customers asking for a project manager, scheduling changes, or follow-ups, those are often valid disputes because they are not new job inquiries.
+If you're hearing calls from current customers asking for a project manager, scheduling changes, or follow-ups, those are often valid disputes because they are not new job inquiries.

 Google LSA is designed to charge for new potential customers looking for services.
 Calls that are clearly not a new job inquiry are often not billable and may be disputable.

+Simple rule: If it's not a new customer looking for a new job, it's commonly worth disputing.
 Reviewing calls is exactly how you protect spend.
-Early on, it is normal to see existing-customer calls.
+Early on, it's normal to see existing-customer calls.
 Disputing the right ones is part of managing LSA properly, especially in the first few months.

 - Existing customers calling about an active or past project